Guarding Emergency Stop Devices

 Effects of PPE

 The phrase ‘unduly limits access’ has specific meaning here.
-If workers are expected to be wearing PPE on the body part used to activate the emergency stop device, such as gloves or boots for example, then the structure placed around the emergency stop device must take the added dimensions of the PPE and the reduction in tactile capability that may occur (e.g. heavy work gloves make it hard to feel things easily), and must compensate for the effects of the PPE.
+If workers are expected to be wearing PPE on the body part used to activate the emergency stop device, such as gloves or boots for example, then the design of the structure placed around the emergency stop device must take into account the added dimensions of the PPE, the reduction in tactile capability that may occur (e.g. heavy work gloves make it hard to feel things easily), and must compensate for the effects of the PPE.
 Big gloves/boots = Big opening in the structure.

 Lighting and protective eyewear can also play a part.
-You may need to use reflective or luminescent paint to highlight the location of the device in low light environments or where very dark eyewear is required, like that needed by welders or used by workers around some infrared lasers with open beam paths.
+You may need to use reflective or luminescent paint, or illuminated e-stop devices, to highlight the location of the device in low light environments or where very dark eyewear is required, like that needed by welders or used by workers around some infrared lasers with open beam paths.

 Effects of State-of-Mind